Tutorial: File Watchers in IntelliJ IDEA

 Node.js is downloaded and installed.
 It is advisable, depending on your particular operating system, to add the path to Node.js executable to the Path environment variable.

-Before you start working with file watchers, make sure that the File Watchers plugin is enabled.
+Before you start working with File Watchers, make sure that the plugin is enabled.
 The plugin is bundled with IntelliJ IDEA and is activated by default.
-If the plugin is not activated, enable it on the Plugins page of the Settings/Preferences dialog Ctrl+Alt+S as described in Manage plugins.
+If the plugin is not activated, enable it on the Plugins page of the IDE settings Ctrl+Alt+S as described in Install plugins.

 It is advisable to familiarize yourself with the matter in advance.
 Please read the section File Watchers.

 Installing Node.js plugin

 First, download and install Node.js plugin.
 It is not bundled; so to have it installed, open the Plugins page (click on the main toolbar, remember ?) and look for this plugin in the Jetbrains repository:

 For the changes to take effect, restart IntelliJ IDEA.
 After restart, you will notice a new page under the Languages and Frameworks node In the Settings dialog (Ctrl+Alt+S) - Node.js.